-University of Iowa College of Law (Graduate Coursework)
+The University of Iowa College of Law (J.D.)

 Hello, my name is Sam R. and I'm currently a law student at the University of Iowa College of Law.
 I just finished up my first year and am currently in Des Moines for an internship.
 Before that, I worked for a year in a Cedar Rapids law firm, and before that, I graduated from Stetson University, the oldest and most prestigious private school in the state of Florida.
 While I don't put much stock in grades per se, I have had considerable academic success throughout college.
 I finished with a 3.9 GPA, which was the highest of all students in the very rigorous and challenging Political Science department.
 My senior thesis, which was a 34-page evaluation of the war in Iraq, received the highest marks of any of my fellow classmates.
 I was also a perennial Honor Roll-Deans List member.
 Enough about credentials, however; to me they're just numbers, and very much overrated in comparison with a person taken as a whole.

 I've always had a passion for learning, and yet this passion is indistinguishable from the passion to share what I've learned with others.
 The active and curious mind is never content with simply absorbing information; it wants to share and articulate what has been learned in a clear, positive manner.
 I chose political science because I thought it was the best blend of my various interests and strengths, namely: strong verbal and reading/writing skills, a deep fascination with history and current events, and the interpersonal element that shapes society in such profound ways.